 - Try and keep your hair away from your face.
 Especially if you have lots that can touch your face.
 The natural oils from your hair can effortlessly seep into your skin and cause congestion.
 Put your hair up for a few days during the week.

 - Clean your phone screen.
 Most phones are now touchscreens.
-Think about the number of bacteria that are circulating on the screen of your phone.
+Think about the number of bacteria circulating on your phone's screen.
 Now consider where the phone is situated during a call.
 This is just asking for a breakout.

 - Remove your makeup properly.
-You may be using a face wipe or make-up remover and thinking that it has gotten all of your makeup off.
+You may be using a face wipe or makeup remover and thinking that it has removed your makeup.
 The next time you do this, try sweeping a cotton pad over your face afterward, and you’ll see just how much makeup is left on your skin—double-cleanse at night to ensure that all of your makeup is off.

 Visible Effects of Aging

 Many changes happen as we age.
 Some changes are intrinsic and caused by biological aging.
 Others are caused by external factors and are reversible.
-Diet, sleep, stress, exercise are all things we can control and change.
+We can control and change diet, sleep, stress, and exercise.
 Here is a look at what factors come into play during your lifetime.

 Hormone levels begin to decline.
 Our once plump faces have reached their peak supple appearance.
-Our skin begins to lose estrogen - this will lead to thin skin later in life.
+Our skin begins to lose estrogen, leading to thin skin later in life.

 The eyes are typically the first signs of aging.
-Laxity in the skin, including droopy eyelids, crow's feet around the eyes, laugh lines begin to show.
-Many people experience dull, lack-luster complexion.
+Laxity in the skin, including droopy eyelids, crow's feet around the eyes, and laugh lines begin to show.
+In addition, many people experience dull, lackluster complexions.

-This is when we wished we had stayed out of the sun, wore a hat, and used sunscreen every day.
+This is when we wished we had stayed out of the sun, wore a hat, and used sunscreen daily.
 The environmental factors catch up with us.
 So does our lifestyle.
 Hereditary factors of aging are very apparent.
 Hormone levels are attributing to structural loss more than ever.
 Our face shows more angles as the bone loss has taken hold.
-Skin becomes looser; we begin to see diminishing fat pads and hollowness.
+Skin becomes looser, and we begin to see diminishing fat pads and hollowness.
 We long for the collagen stores our skin once had.
 Visually, we see multiple signs of aging.
-We experience lip lines, drooping, wrinkles deepen, sagging, lack of firmness, and dryer skin.
+We experience lip lines, drooping, deeper wrinkles, sagging, lack of firmness, and dry skin.
 Our hair is now thinning, and at the same time, is showing up in places we never knew hair could grow.
 Hairs can become curly and wiry.